When designing a vacuum system it is important to take into account the system conductance.

 What is Conductance and Why Does it Matter?

 Conductance is the characteristic of a vacuum component or system to readily allow the flow of gas and can be thought of as the inverse of resistance to flow.
-It must be closely considered when designing a vacuum system and selecting the pump and other components, otherwise your vacuum chamber will take too long to reach the pressure required.
+It must be closely considered when designing a vacuum system and selecting the pump and other components, otherwise, your vacuum chamber will take too long to reach the pressure required.

 Well-designed piping of vacuum equipment, as well as proper component selection, increases production efficiency by minimizing the vacuum pumping time.
 It also minimizes energy use, making your equipment less expensive to operate.
-Ignoring the principal of conductance and designing the system with only physical configuration and flow rates in mind, can cause delayed equipment startup, plant downtime and process inefficiency because if a problem is found after startup, it can take considerable time and money to correct.
+Ignoring the principle of conductance and designing the system with only physical configuration and flow rates in mind, can cause delayed equipment startup, plant downtime, and process inefficiency because if a problem is found after startup, it can take considerable time and money to correct.

 Conductance has units of volumetric flow rate divided by pressure drop, expressed as liters per second.
 The conductance between two points is defined as the gas flow rate flowing through a device divided by the pressure drop that is driving it.

 The time required to draw a vacuum depends on the pumping speed.
 Due to the flow resistance (inverse of conductance) caused by the necessary separators, valves, cold traps and piping, the effective pumping speed is always less than the rated inlet speed of the pump and also less than the conductance of the most restrictive component (at times considerably less).
 Therefore in order to achieve the desired pumping speed, it is not sufficient to simply select a pump – too small a conductance can make a required speed impossible to achieve with any pump.